bruce/bumpspark/README.markdown

 # Bumpspark

+Generate "bumpspark"-style sparklines from Ruby & Rails.

-A modified copy of _why's `bumpspark' code, originally discussed and collaborated on at [RedHanded] [1], built out a gem suitable for inclusion in Rails projects (and standalone Ruby code).
+Note: This library is based on _why's `bumpspark' code, originally discussed and collaborated on at [RedHanded] [1].
+It has been refactored and built out as a gem suitable for inclusion in Rails projects (and standalone Ruby code).

-This version of the library generates a transparent PNG.
+Bumpsparks are sparklines which show discrete data points and highlight extremes.
+If you like Tufte and _why, you'll probably like these.

+## Credits

-Many thanks to the various collaborators:
+Thanks to the various collaborators on _why's original post:

 * _why (concept, BMP implementation)
 * jzp (png)